Download the 2016 Calendar

 All About Lilacs

-In the morning, our Lilac Curator, Jeff Young, will teach you the techniques of pruning your favorite lilac bushes.
-Continue the workshop in the afternoon and learn what lilacs to grow, how to care for them, their sun and soil needs, diseases, etc. Members $10 Non-members $15 EMG-E
+1:00-4:00pm Afternoon workshop; learn what lilacs to grow, how to care for them, their sun and soil needs, diseases, etc. Members $10 Non-members $15 EMG-E

 Pollinator Garden Workshop